Yousif-Elfeky/Zeeman-Software/README.md

 - User-friendly graphical interface with responsive layout
 - Image input from file with preview
-- Automated spectral line analysis
+- Advanced spectral line analysis:
+  - Intelligent auto-ring detection with adaptive center point optimization
+  - Multi-point weighted evaluation algorithm for precise ring detection
+  - Detailed feedback on detection quality and adjustments
 - Interactive measurement management:
   - View all measurements in a table
   - Delete and redo individual measurements